-If you wish to submit a proposal to be considered for inclusion in next year's proxy materials or nominate a director, your proposal must be in proper form according to Securities and Exchange Commission ("SEC") Regulation 14A, Rule 14a-8 and received by the Secretary of the Company no later than .
+If you wish to submit a proposal to be considered for inclusion in next year's proxy materials or nominate a director, your proposal must be in proper form according to Securities and Exchange Commission ("SEC") Regulation 14A, Rule 14a-8 and received by the Secretary of the Company no later than December 31, 2019.
 Proposals received after that date will not be included in the proxy materials we send out in connection with the 2020 Annual Meeting of Stockholders.
 If a proposal is received before that date, the proxies that management solicits for the meeting may still exercise discretionary voting authority on the proposal under circumstances consistent with the proxy rules of the SEC.
-To be timely in accordance with our Restated By-laws, stockholder notice of any such proposal must be received by us not earlier than and not later than ; provided, however, that in the event that the date of the 2020 Annual Meeting of Stockholders is more than 30 days before or more than 60 days after the anniversary date of the 2020 Annual Meeting of Stockholders, notice by the stockholder to be timely must be delivered not earlier than the close of business on the 90th day prior to the 2020 Annual Meeting of Stockholders and not later than the close of business on the later of the 60th day prior to the 2020 Annual Meeting of Stockholders and not later than the close of business on the later of the 60th day prior to the 2020 Annual Meeting of Stockholders and not later than the close of business on the later of the 60th day prior to the 2020 Annual Meeting of Stockholders and not later than the close of business on the later of the 60th day prior to the 2020 Annual Meeting of Stockholders and not later than the close of business on the later of the 60th day prior to the 2020 Annual Meeting of Stockholders or the 10th day following the day on which we make a public announcement of the 2020 Annual Meeting of Stockholders.
+To be timely in accordance with our Restated By-laws, stockholder notice of any such proposal must be received by us not earlier than December 1, 2019 and not later than December 31, 2019; provided, however, that in the event that the date of the 2020 Annual Meeting of Stockholders is more than 30 days before or more than 60 days after the anniversary date of the 2020 Annual Meeting of Stockholders, notice by the stockholder to be timely must be delivered not earlier than the close of business on the 90th day prior to the 2020 Annual Meeting of Stockholders and not later than the close of business on the later of the 60th day prior to the 2020 Annual Meeting of Stockholders or the 10th day following the day on which we make a public announcement of the 2020 Annual Meeting of Stockholders.
 All stockholder proposals should be marked for the attention of the Chief Legal Officer and Corporate Secretary, c/o Amicus Therapeutics, Inc., 1 Cedar Brook Drive, Cranbury, New Jersey 08512.